 Total ankle replacement is typically recommended when non-operative treatments are not effective in relieving pain and restoring joint mobility.
 This surgery is used to replace a damaged, arthritic ankle joint with an artificial joint made of metal and plastic components.
 Total ankle replacement helps reduce pain, improve function, and restore normal range of motion.

 Yes!
 Advanced Orthopaedics is proud to be in-network with the majority of providers in the Western Pennsylvania region, including UPMC and Highmark.
-Visit our Insurance page to learn more, and don’t hesitate to reach out to us with any questions.
+Visit our to learn more, and don’t hesitate to reach out to us with any questions.